mchappyneil/mchappyneil/README.md

 # Hi, My name is Neil!

-## I'm currently a 23 year old student at the University of Toronto, completing my final year of a double major in Computer Science and Mathematics.
+## I'm currently a 23 year old student at the University of Toronto, completing my final semester of a double major in Computer Science and Mathematics.
 #### I'm proficient in Python, with 5 years of experience, and have intermediate knowledge in Golang, Java, and JavaScript with a year of experience in each.

 ## Experience